jon-harper/OmniBox/docs/bom.md

 Most Bases mount a fused IEC C14 power inlet in the back.
 Users will typically want to fuse with fast or medium blow fuses on the socket.

-The Oznium blog has an [excellent guide][fuse_guide] on choosing a fuse size.
+The Oznium blog has an [:material-book-open: excellent guide][fuse_guide] on choosing a fuse size.

 ### Power Switch

 The Base comes with several power switch options.
-Not all power supplies are compatible with all switches; check the [PSU Tray][psu] to determine which switch to use with your power supply.
+Not all power supplies and switches are compatible; check the [:octicons-checklist-24: PSU Tray][psu] to determine which switch to use with your power supply.

 ### Wiring

 - Wiring is specified for a configuration including an IEC power socket, power switch, and power supply.
-- Additional connectors and wiring may be needed, including for [grounding your bed/frame to earth][ground_guide].
+- Additional connectors and wiring may be needed, including for [:material-book-open: grounding your bed/frame to earth][ground_guide].
 - *All wiring and fusing considerations are configuration-specific.*

 ## Minimal Builds

 The lists below are starting points to determine what you will need for your own build.
-These lists are made by combining the materials lists from a [36mm Base][base] and a [Main Body][main_body].
+These lists are made by combining the materials lists from a [:octicons-checklist-24: 36mm Base][base] and a [:octicons-checklist-24: Main Body][main_body].

 - A complete Core case (Main Body and Base)
 - *Fasteners to mount all panels*